How to keep your garden healthy while on holiday: 10 expert tips

 6. Move your plants into the shade

-If you have any plants, water them then move them into the shade before you go, "but be mindful to not keep them sheltered from the much-needed rain," advises Chris Bonnett, founder of Gardening Express.
+If you have any plants, water them, then move them into the shade before you go, "but be mindful to not keep them sheltered from the much-needed rain," advises Chris Bonnett, founder of Gardening Express.
 "It’s also good to position them all together because it creates a humid microclimate for them."

 “Move your houseplants outside in a sheltered position, out of direct sunlight and feed them using a capillary system," agrees Mark.

 Leaving them with too much sun exposure is one of the most common houseplant mistakes you can make.
-There are a lot more steps to take when it comes to caring for your indoor plants while you're away but this is a good place to start.
+There are a lot more steps to take when it comes to caring for your indoor plants while you're away, but this is a good place to start.

 7. Consider buying a timed irrigation system

 Depending on the size of your garden and the length of your holiday, it may be worth installing an irrigation system to ensure everything is kept watered while you're away.
+Especially when you consider how often you should water your outdoor plants in hot weather.

 If you have any hosepipe bans in place in your area, a drip system will be your best bet as it's exempt from most bans.
-Sean Lade, Managing Director of Easy Garden Irrigation explains.
+Sean Lade, Managing Director of Easy Garden Irrigation, explains.
 "For automatic holiday watering, a drip irrigation system is the most efficient type of automatic watering system and is exempt from hosepipe bans.

-"Place drip emitters where you want to deliver water, the root zone of plants.
+"Place drip emitters where you want to deliver water, in the root zone of plants.
 Drip emitters release water slowly, so you can be precise with the amount of water released and it will prevent water runoff," he advises.
 To avoid wasting water or over-watering your plants, you can also install a timer.

 8. Mulch your beds